When Sherri Hollingsworth learned she had uterine cancer, it wasn’t a complete shock.

 Lynch syndrome: some facts

 - In the genes: Lynch syndrome is an inherited genetic condition, also known as hereditary nonpolyposis colorectal cancer.
 Lynch syndrome carries a significantly higher risk for developing colon cancer, often at an earlier age than the general population.

-- 70 percent by 70: Lynch syndrome patients have a 70 percent chance of developing colon cancer by age 70.
+- 70% by 70: Lynch syndrome patients have a 70% chance of developing colon cancer by age 70.
 It also increases the risk of several other cancers, including endometrial, ovarian, kidney, stomach, small bowel and hepatobiliary cancers.

 - 30 years of research: Though a genetic link to colon cancer was suspected for about a century, the first gene associated with Lynch syndrome was identified about 30 years ago.
 Since then, research has pushed understanding of the disease and doctors have been able to adopt life-saving strategies that include screening, medication and, sometimes, risk-reducing surgery.